-The OSURR is an open pool, MTR-type research reactor that is a unique asset to nuclear engineering research and education at OSU and in the State of Ohio, and it is utilized for instructional, research, and service activities.
-It has multiple vertical dry tubes and beam ports that serve as irradiation facilities, and the OSURR is licensed to operate at thermal powers (no electricity is produced) up to a maximum of 500 kilowatts.
+The OSURR, a Materials Testing Reactor (MTR), is a unique asset to nuclear engineering research and education at the university and in the State of Ohio, and it is utilized for instructional, research, and service activities.
+It has multiple vertical dry tubes and beam ports that serve as irradiation facilities, and the reactor is licensed to operate at thermal powers (no electricity is produced) up to a maximum of 500 kilowatts.
 At the maximum power, the neutron flux in the available irradiation dry tubes are on the order of 1012-1013 n/cm2/s.

 The OSURR is used for a wide range of nuclear-related research endeavors, including evaluation of material elemental constituents using neutron activation analysis (NAA) and neutron depth profiling (NDP); evaluation of radiation damage to electronic components and other materials, such as optical fibers and optical fiber-based sensors; evaluation of neutron and gamma-ray radiation sensitive detector performance; isotope production; and biomedical experiments.